RafaelZuolo/MAC0460-IntroMachineLearning/README.md

-# MAC0460/5832 - Introducao ao aprendizado de maquina
+# MAC0460/5832 - Introdução ao aprendizado de máquina
 ## Introduction to machine learning

-This repo contains all projects I delivered.
+This repo contains my assigments.
 They include some simple machine learning models such as Perceptron, Linear Regression, Logistic Regression, and a simple Neural Network.